Microsoft Fabric Mirroring changes the game with Data Ingestion giving you near real-time data with a no-code framework

 Consumer data, inventory management, market trends, and shipping logistics are just a few complicated processes AI can optimize and streamline.

-It can drill down to the smallest detail and show the relationship between hundreds upon thousands of different variables interacting with each other.
+It can drill down to the smallest detail and show the relationship between hundreds of thousands of different variables interacting with each other.

-Current estimates show that AI can analyze millions of rows of data nearly instantly, while an IT team would take hours or even days to pore through just thousands of rows.
+Current estimates indicate that AI can analyze millions of rows of data nearly instantly, whereas an IT team would take hours or even days to review just thousands of rows.

-When you’re dealing with millions of rows of data, you need to be able to properly send it from the source, store it for later analysis, and make sure the data you are sending is error-free.
+When you are dealing with millions of rows of data, you need to be able to properly send it from the source, store it for later analysis, and make sure the data you are sending is error-free.

-This can seem like a daunting task at first, but that’s where modern technology comes into play.
+This can seem like a daunting task at first, but that is where modern technology comes into play.

-Not only can this data be transferred and stored without any hassle, but it can also be checked to ensure there are no mistakes that would cause errors in analytics.
+Not only can this data be transferred and stored without any hassle, but it can also be verified to ensure there are no errors that could cause issues in analytics.

 Data Pipelines

-Let’s say you’re an e-commerce business and need to send your data for analysis.
+Let’s say you are an e-commerce business and need to send your data for analysis.

 The data collected could be from customer purchases, website clicks, email engagement, inventory systems, customer feedback, social media engagement, and more.

 In the past, data was sent in batches, which could take hours or even days to process.
-Furthermore, as the data volume exploded, batch processing couldn’t keep up with the volume.
+Furthermore, as the data volume exploded, batch processing could not keep up with the volume.

-Data pipelines allow you to send all this data in a constant feed, raw, and unorganized manner without worrying about sorting, processing, or how much you are sending.
+Data pipelines enable you to send all this data in a constant, raw, and unorganized manner without worrying about sorting, processing, or the volume being sent.

 You no longer have to limit how much data you send or what format it might be in.
 Data pipelines offer scalability without the risk of sending too much data at one time.